|

 Semainier: A tall, narrow chest of drawers with seven drawers, one for each day of the week.

 Serpentine: Furniture form characterized by a undulating, central, convex (protruding) surface with concave ends.
 Reverse serpentine forms exhibit a concave center portion and convex edges.
-(See also arbalette.) (see seven examples)
+(See also arbalette.) (see six examples)

 Tric trac: French name for the game of backgammon.